At Gütersloh Hospital, the Vertica clinic mobilisation bed supports people in the palliative care unit

 How did the nursing staff get used to working with the Vertica clinic?

 Of course, we needed a little training time.
 You have to learn about the Vertica and its functions.
 But in the meantime, we wouldn't want to miss these beds.
-If our patients are fine with it, we are fine too.
+We are happy if our patients feel comfortable.